 In 2012 there were also more than 350 traffic collisions reportedly caused by road rage and/or aggressive driving.
 As of September 2013 there have been more than 195 road rage caused auto accidents.
 The number of road rage collisions in Tennessee has steadily increased since 2007.

-Contact our experienced personal injury attorneys to determine if you may be eligible to make a claim for your injuries.
+Contact a personal injury attorney at our law firm today, to determine if you may be eligible to make a claim for your injuries.
+Ph: (865) 247-0080.